sai19/jekyll-now/_posts/2018-03-25-Gradient Descent.md

 In this post we will analyse one important property of gradient descent optimization.
 Deep neural networks have been successful on various machine learning tasks such as classification, object recognition.
 But the recent studies have found one of the crucial shortcomings of deep learning, i.e. adversial attacks on deep neural networks.

-One of the problems with gradient descent is, it tries to find the easiest possible solution for the given task.
+The usual adversarial attack on deep learning use the gradient of the model to generate an adversarial input.
+In my opinion, this happens because the network has only learned a specific set of features (which gave maximum descent at the given time).
 To see this, let us do a simple experiment with MNIST dataset.
 We will add some easy hints to training data but will exclude those hints from test data(see images below)
 <figure class="half">
 	<img src="https://sai19.github.io/images/img_0.jpg" height="100" width="100">
 	<img src="https://sai19.github.io/images/img_1.jpg" height="100" width="100">